Jelosus2/enkanetwork.js/README.md

 # EnkaNetwork.js

-## There *may be* another package update soon (probably for profiles) since they are changing the API.

 EN | [ES](./README_ES.md)

 A package to get data from the enka API, it also includes a finder that you can use to search for names and images of game assets, for example a name or image of a character.
 Check [Finders](#asset-finder) for more information.